 Financial assets and liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial assets or financial assets or financial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial assets at fair value through profit or loss are recognised immediately in the consolidated statement of profit or loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial assets or financial assets or financial or loss are recognised immediately in the consolidated statement of profit or loss.